On self-duality and unigraphicity for $3$-polytopes: Preliminaries

 \subsection{Radial graphs}

-One idea behind Algorithm \ref{alg:1} is to construct the $3$-polytope of desired degree sequence via its \textit{radial graph}, also known as the vertex-face graph.
-Given the planar $\Gamma=(\calV,\calE)$ together with its set of regions $\calF$, the radial is defined as
+We will construct self-dual $3$-polytopes of desired degree sequence via their \textit{radial graph}, also known as the vertex-face graph.
+Given the plane graph $\Gamma=(\calV,\calE)$ together with its set of regions $\calF$, the radial graph is defined as

 where